 Exams and Tests

 If the infection is suspected at the time of birth, the placenta will be examined for signs of syphilis.
 A physical examination of the infant may show signs of liver and spleen swelling and bone inflammation.

-A routine blood test for syphilis is done during pregnancy.
-The mother may receive the following blood tests:
+A routine (screening) blood test for syphilis is done for all pregnant women.
+Mothers may receive the following blood tests:

 - Fluorescent treponemal antibody absorbed test (FTA-ABS)